Armel-Nzawou-Developer/ArmelDesign/README.md

 2. Description

 A responsive personal portfolio website built with HTML and CSS.
-It showcases my projects, skills, Web Developemnt services, and contact information in a clean, accessible design.
+It showcases my projects, skills, Web Development services, and contact information in a clean, accessible design.

 3. Features